I believe ...

 I'm excited already and can't wait to serve and represent you!
 But I need your help.

-Can I count on your vote?Connect on Facebook
+Can I count on your vote?Connect on Facebook to see endorsements, activities

 With so much division in Washington, sometimes we forget that local state government affects our lives more than anything coming out of DC.
 I believe we as Iowans, can and must work together on real issues that make Iowans safe, prosperous and respected.
 I'll lead that effort.